Questions about Common Grounds between Buddhism & Islam

 Was this also the case with Nalanda?

-Well, with Nalanda – again, it was a very wealthy place.
-There were a lot of gold statues.
-These sorts of things.
-And there are always fanatic generals, and so you can’t always say that the general policy was the same as the policy of some fanatic generals who went in.
-Nalanda was certainly ransacked and there was much destruction, but it wasn't completely razed to the ground.
+Well, with Nalanda, again, it was a very wealthy place.
+There were a lot of gold statues, these sorts of things.
+There are always fanatic generals, and so we can’t always say that the general policy was the same as the policy of some fanatic generals who went in.
+Nalanda was certainly ransacked, and there was much destruction, but it wasn’t completely razed to the ground.
 According to the records of visits by Tibetan translators, there were still small groups of teachers and students studying there in the decades after the invasion.

-But, you have to remember these monastic universities were not only strongholds of money and gold – especially the gold statues – but also people went there because they were like fortresses; so for defense.
-And so they became places where there were a lot of weapons and stuff like that as well.
-The invading armies, of course, saw these as places of resistance, and went in and destroyed them.
+We have to remember these monastic universities were not only strongholds of money and gold – especially the gold statues – but also people went there because they were like fortresses, so for defense.
+They became places where there were a lot of weapons and stuff like that as well.
+The invading armies, of course, saw these as places of resistance and went in and destroyed them.

-But also it’s a bit of a myth to think that everything was wiped out in such a short time in India.
-A lot survived in the very far eastern parts of India – Odisha, and going over into Bengal and Assam – and a lot of these monks moved over into northern Burma and northern Thailand and even as far as Cambodia.
-So a lot of that stuff survived.
-And even several centuries later, you still have records of the Tibetans having visits from some Indian pandits and things being translated from Sanskrit, and so on.
-And some things lasted several centuries longer in southern India.
-So it wasn’t as black and white as many of the histories portray it.
+Also, it’s a bit of a myth to think that everything was wiped out in such a short time in India.
+A lot survived in the very far eastern parts of India – Orissa, and going over into Bengal and Assam – and a lot of these monks moved over into northern Burma and northern Thailand, even as far as Cambodia, so a lot of that stuff survived.
+Even several centuries later, we still have records of the Tibetans having visits from some Indian pandits and things being translated from Sanskrit, and so on.
+Some things lasted several centuries longer in southern India, so it wasn’t as black and white as many of the histories portray it.

 History is a very strange concept.
 What is history?
-And things that are written about history usually have a cultural bias.
+Things that are written about history usually have a cultural bias.
 There’s usually an agenda for the way in which a history is written.
-So the Muslim histories will write it in terms of everything is for religious purposes; this sort of thing.
-If you look at the Chinese histories – to demonstrate how fantastic the new dynasty is and how terrible the old dynasty was.
-And the Tibetan histories, as well, tend to have their own agenda: they make the Bonpos the scapegoats, and “Buddhism is so wonderful,” and so on.
+The Muslim histories will write it in terms of everything is for religious purposes, this sort of thing.
+If we look at the Chinese histories, they’re to demonstrate how fantastic the new dynasty is and how terrible the old dynasty was, and the Tibetan histories, as well, tend to have their own agenda: They make the Bonpos the scapegoats, and “Buddhism is so wonderful,” and so on.

 If you compare Buddhism and Islam on the level of what you have to believe, are there huge differences?

 Is there a difference?
-Well, what do you have to believe in Buddhism?
+Well, what do we have to believe in Buddhism?
 The most fundamental thing is the four noble truths.
 That this is true suffering, this is its cause, it is possible to get rid of it forever, and this is the pathway that will lead to that liberation.
-And then enlightenment can be added onto that.
-And that path includes both the method and wisdom side.
-So understanding of reality in terms of: all conditioned phenomena are impermanent, etc, etc; voidness and non-self.
-So you have all of that in Buddhism.
+Then enlightenment can be added onto that, and that path includes both the method and wisdom side.
+So, it’s the understanding of reality in terms of: all conditioned phenomena are impermanent, voidness and non-self.
+We have all of that in Buddhism.

-Do you have to believe in that?
+Do we have to believe in that?
 I don’t know.
-What do you have to believe in?
-You have to take refuge; that’s the defining characteristic of Buddhism.
-And refuge (putting this safe direction in life) is not just, you know, having a piece of your hair cut off, and getting a name, and wearing a red string – and now you’re a Buddhist.
-That doesn’t make you a Buddhist.
-But rather, on a much deeper level, understanding what Buddha, Dharma, and Sangha means.
-And this implies, as His Holiness says, from the two truths you understand the four truths, and from the four truths (noble truths) you understand refuge.
-And so, by understanding the illusory nature of the appearances of conventional truth and the deepest nature of voidness, then you understand what is suffering, the source of suffering, that it’s possible to get out of it, the understanding of voidness will get you out of that.
-And then you have confidence in the Dharma Jewel, which is the true stoppings and true paths that are on the mental continuum; in full with the Buddhas, and in part with the Sangha.
-Then your refuge is secure; is stable.
+What do we have to believe in?
+We have to take refuge; that’s the defining characteristic of Buddhism.
+Refuge (putting this safe direction in life) is not just, you know, having a piece of our hair cut off, and getting a name, and wearing a red string, and now we’re a Buddhist.
+That doesn’t make us a Buddhist.
+Rather, it’s on a much deeper level, understanding what Buddha, Dharma and Sangha means.
+This implies, as His Holiness says, from the two truths, we understand the four truths, and from the four truths (noble truths), we understand refuge.
+By understanding the illusory nature of the appearances of conventional truth and the deepest nature of voidness, then we understand what is suffering, the source of suffering, that it’s possible to get out of it, and the understanding of voidness will get us out of that.
+Then, we have confidence in the Dharma Jewel, which is the true stoppings and true paths that are on the mental continuum, in full with the Buddhas, and in part with the Sangha.
+Then, our refuge is secure; it’s stable.
 That would be the Buddhist thing.

-So in Islam what would you have to believe?
+In Islam, what would you have to believe?
 You have to believe in God, and that Muhammad is the messenger of God, and that there is but one God and no other.
-So what does that imply?
+What does that imply?

-That brings us to the discussion that we had in this presentation of what is God, and what does it mean to have somebody that reveals the message of God?
-And we have in Buddhism, if you look at it at face value, it really looks like revelation of – from Nagarjuna getting these texts under the sea, Asanga getting it from heaven from Maitreya, and so on.
-So are they messengers of the truth?
+That brings us to the discussion that we had in this presentation of what is God and what does it mean to have somebody that reveals the message of God.
+We have in Buddhism if we look at it at face value, it really looks like revelation of – from Nagarjuna getting these texts under the sea, Asanga getting it from heaven from Maitreya, and so on.
+Are they messengers of the truth?
 I’d have to say, yes.
 I don’t think that they’re that different.

-And we’ve seen with God – belief in “God is One,” and so on – if you take away the Buddhist objection, in terms of creation by someone who’s not affected by anything, then you find so many things that are in common.
-So I don’t think it’s that strange.
+We’ve seen with God – belief in “God is One,” and so on – if we take away the Buddhist objection, in terms of creation by someone who’s not affected by anything, then we find so many things that are in common.
+I don’t think it’s that strange.

-You have in some forms of Islam, in Shia, the central position of the Imams as representatives and so on.
-Well, you have the position of the guru in Buddhism.
+We have in some forms of Islam, in Shia, the central position of the Imams as representatives and so on.
+Well, we have the position of the guru in Buddhism.

 You have to pray five times a day.

 Well, these are customs.
-From a Buddhist point of view, you need to reaffirm your bodhichitta three times a day, prostrate three times in the morning, prostrate three times at night.
-There are a whole set of things that, if you really want to follow Buddhism strictly, you have as well.
-So the details are different, but the fact that you have certain commitments in terms of how you keep this direction in your life – they’re there.
-Whether you pray five times a day, or you do meditation in the morning and in the evening, or you do four sessions of retreat every day – structurally it’s the same, isn’t it?
+From a Buddhist point of view, we need to reaffirm our bodhichitta three times a day, prostrate three times in the morning and three times at night.
+There are a whole set of things that, if we really want to follow Buddhism strictly, we have as well.
+The details are different, but the fact that we have certain commitments in terms of how we keep this direction in our life – they’re there.
+Whether we pray five times a day, or we do meditation in the morning and in the evening, or we do four sessions of retreat every day, structurally, it’s the same, isn’t it?
 It’s just the actual way in which it’s done is different.
-So then that gets back into comparative religion.
-Are you saying that everybody’s doing the same thing, only slightly differently, and it’s just cultural differences?
+Then, that gets back into comparative religion.
+Are we saying that everybody’s doing the same thing, only slightly differently, and it’s just cultural differences?
 Or what?
-How do you present that in a nonjudgmental sort of way?
+How do we present that in a nonjudgmental sort of way?
 That’s the real issue.

 Islam has dietary restrictions.
 Does Buddhism have any dietary restrictions?
-Well, it depends on the country, doesn’t it.
+Well, it depends on the country, doesn’t it?
 In Chinese Buddhism, they’re vegetarian.
 In Southeast Asia and the Tibetans, they’re not vegetarian.
-Buddhism says no alcohol; Islam says no alcohol.
+Buddhism says no alcohol, and Islam says no alcohol.

 Conversion.
 Well, conversion is a big issue here.
-In theory, Islam does not believe in forceful conversion, if you look at it actually in terms of the Quran; in terms of practice, that might be something different.
-But in terms of the scriptures, they don’t have that.
+In theory, Islam does not believe in forceful conversion, if we look at it actually in terms of the Quran; in terms of practice, that might be something different, but in terms of the scriptures, they don’t have that.
 It’s up to each person to decide.
-You can’t force somebody to convert.
-But if you look at the issue of conversion in Buddhism – Come on!
-If you look historically, the king of a certain place adopted Buddhism and then he made all the subjects Buddhist, and so they were supposed to follow Buddhism.
-You had these debates at the monasteries in India, and whoever lost would have to adopt the view and the religion of the winner.
+We can’t force somebody to convert.
+If we look at the issue of conversion in Buddhism, if we look historically, the king of a certain place adopted Buddhism, and then he made all the subjects Buddhist, and so they were supposed to follow Buddhism.
+We had these debates at the monasteries in India, and whoever lost would have to adopt the view and the religion of the winner.
 Is this conversion?
 What is it?
-It’s just slightly different methods, isn’t it.
+It’s just slightly different methods, isn’t it?

 It’s written in the rules of the Muslims that you need to accept God, and you need to accept one truth, and that Mohammad is his messenger.
 What does Buddhism say?

-Buddhism says that unless you understand no truly existent self, unless you understand voidness, there’s no liberation or enlightenment.
-So you have to believe in this, and this is one – this is the one truth.
-Structurally it’s the same.
+Buddhism says that unless we understand no truly existent self, unless we understand voidness, there’s no liberation or enlightenment.
+We have to believe in this, and this is the one truth.
+Structurally, it’s the same.

 I mean, that’s the point.
-That there is a common assertion that there are certain beliefs that you have to have in order to attain salvation or liberation or whatever the spiritual goal is.
+There is a common assertion that there are certain beliefs that we have to have in order to attain salvation or liberation or whatever the spiritual goal is.
 That’s there.
-And if you look more objectively at what they’re believing in, there are certainly differences, but there are certainly similarities.
-And, again, what is the point of the whole discussion?
+If we look more objectively at what they’re believing in, there are certainly differences, but there are certainly similarities.
+Again, what is the point of the whole discussion?
 The point of the whole discussion is to understand and respect each other.

 In one of the suras from the Quran that you quoted, they emphasize tolerance within the bounds of those that are accepted as People of the Book.
 What is the general attitude toward that among the Muslim population?

-I think that we really need to look at it as His Holiness the Dalai Lama always is stating: that in every religion, in every group, there are going to be mischievous people – it’s the term that he uses; troublemakers – and these mischievous people, it’s wrong to say that they represent the entire population; and just because of the trouble that they make, it’s not a fair grounds for condemning the entire population.
+I think that we really need to look at it as His Holiness the Dalai Lama is always stating: In every religion, in every group, there are going to be mischievous people – it’s the term that he uses, troublemakers – and these mischievous people, it’s wrong to say that they represent the entire population; just because of the trouble that they make, it’s not fair grounds for condemning the entire population.
 Are some of the Muslims intolerant of others, especially of other forms of Islam?
 Yes.
 Are some of the Christians intolerant of other religions and other forms of Christianity?
 Yes.
-You could say the same thing about the Jews.
-You could say the same thing about the Buddhists, for that matter, and the Hindus.
-So you find this in all religions; in all groups.
+We could say the same thing about the Jews.
+We could say the same thing about the Buddhists, for that matter, and the Hindus.
+We find this in all religions, in all groups.

 Is there something similar to this tolerance in Buddhism?

 What’s another way of translating the word tolerance?
 It’s patience.
-And Buddhism certainly teaches patience.
-Not to get angry with others, even if they have different views from yourself.
-So it’s implicit there in Buddhism.
+Buddhism certainly teaches patience, not to get angry with others, even if they have different views from ourselves.
+It’s implicit there in Buddhism.
 Are there other things that we find similar in both religions?

 One of the laws is not to have other gods.

 Right.
 One of the things in Christianity and Judaism as well is not to have other gods.
 They have the same thing in Islam.
 There’s only Allah; there’s the one God.
-But do we have anything like that in Buddhism?
+Do we have anything like that in Buddhism?
 That’s interesting.
-Buddhism says that – I mean, this is part of the commitments from refuge – that you can take temporary refuge in other deities, but not your ultimate refuge.
-If you take refuge in Buddha, Dharma, and Sangha, that’s your ultimate refuge; that’s your ultimate direction in life.
-So, in a sense, it’s putting down the others and saying that Buddha, Dharma, and Sangha is the only way.
+Buddhism says that – I mean, this is part of the commitments from refuge – that we can take temporary refuge in other deities, but not our ultimate refuge.
+If we take refuge in Buddha, Dharma and Sangha, that’s our ultimate refuge, that’s our ultimate direction in life.
+In a sense, it’s putting down the others and saying that Buddha, Dharma and Sangha is the only way.
 It doesn’t say it very strongly, but it’s there.
-So a lot depends on the tone in which these are presented, and that will differ from different teachers, different texts, different periods of time, different cultures.
+A lot depends on the tone in which these are presented, and that will differ from different teachers, different texts, different periods of time, different cultures.

 In Buddhism, you would not be rewarded for killing people of different faiths.

-In Islam: if you look at the teachings on jihad, jihad is only in defense of Islam.
-It’s not sanctioned to kill just anybody because they believe differently; but if there is a threat to Islam, then it is appropriate to try to end that threat.
+In Islam, if we look at the teachings on jihad, jihad is only in defense of Islam.
+It’s not sanctioned to kill just anybody because they believe differently; however, if there is a threat to Islam, then it is appropriate to try to end that threat.

-But, hey, take a look at Buddhism – Tibetan Buddhism – with these protector pujas.
+Take a look at Buddhism – Tibetan Buddhism – with these protector pujas.
 What is that all about?
-Trample the enemies of Buddhism; trample, kill, tear out their eyes.
-I mean, it’s horrible if you look at the actual words of these protector pujas.
-And what we’re asking the protectors, all the nasty horrible things we’re asking them to do to our enemies, to those who would threaten Buddhism, who are against our teacher.
-So it’s there.
-It’s there.
+Trample the enemies of Buddhism, trample, kill, tear out their eyes.
+I mean, it’s horrible if we look at the actual words of these protector pujas.
+What we’re asking the protectors, all the nasty horrible things we’re asking them to do to our enemies, to those who would threaten Buddhism, who are against our teacher.
+So, it’s there.
 We don’t like to admit that, but it’s there.
-And some people are really into it – protector pujas – with the drums and the cymbals and the horns.
+Some people are really into it – protector pujas – with the drums and the cymbals and the horns.

 But I wouldn’t go right to heaven and be rewarded up there.

-You would build up a lot of positive merit from getting rid of these enemies of the Dharma.
-You wouldn’t be met by a thousand virgins in paradise; that’s something else.
-But everything has its rewards.
-But certainly not seen as something negative: to send out the protectors to do your dirty work.
+We would build up a lot of positive merit from getting rid of these enemies of the Dharma.
+We wouldn’t be met by a thousand virgins in paradise; that’s something else.
+However, everything has its rewards, but certainly, it’s not seen as something negative to send out the protectors to do our dirty work.

-This is very often the case with people who adopt Buddhism, coming from a different religion.
-You only look at the nice parts.
-You don’t want to look at the parts that are a little bit more questionable.
-This protector stuff is very questionable, if you really look at it seriously.
+This is very often the case with people who adopt Buddhism, coming from a different religion; we only look at the nice parts.
+We don’t want to look at the parts that are a little bit more questionable.
+This protector stuff is very questionable, if we really look at it seriously.

 Did Buddha himself speak about protectors?

 I don’t think so.
 I mean, it’s hard to say.
-If you look in the Kangyur, the translated words of the Buddha, there are very, very few protector texts in there.
-There’s a little bit about Mahakala; a little bit about Mahadevi, which is basically Kali from Hinduism.
-So they basically are taking some of these forceful forms from Hinduism and adopting them into Buddhism.
+If we look in the Kangyur, the translated words of the Buddha, there are very, very few protector texts in there.
+There’s a little bit about Mahakala and a little bit about Mahadevi, which is basically Kali from Hinduism.
+They are basically taking some of these forceful forms from Hinduism and adopting them into Buddhism.

 Well, it’s the whole thing.
 Did Buddha teach the tantras?
 Did Buddha teach Mahayana, for that matter?
-This is something which is controversial.
-And so did Buddha actually teach these things?
+This is something that is controversial.
+Did Buddha actually teach these things?
 Well, it’s in the Kangyur, so shouldn’t it be that Buddha taught them?
-And the argument that Shantideva gives is perfect.
-He says that any reason you give for refuting our Mahayana sutras, I could use against you to refute your Hinayana ones.
-Because they weren’t written down at the time of the Buddha either; they were transmitted orally.
-And any reason for accepting yours as valid, I could use to assert that ours are valid.
+The argument that Shantideva gives is perfect.
+He says that any reason you give for refuting our Mahayana sutras, I could use against you to refute your Hinayana ones because they weren’t written down at the time of the Buddha either; they were transmitted orally.
+Also, any reason for accepting yours as valid, I could use to assert that ours are valid.

-So you can use the same thing with tantra.
+We can use the same thing with tantra.
 It’s hard to say.
 Did Buddha actually teach these?
 I don’t know.
-Did Buddha actually manifest as Heruka or Kalachakra and from each of the faces teach a different class of tantra, and at the same time appear on Vulture’s Peak and teach the Prajnaparamita Sutras?
-And hundreds of zillions of gods and beings from different realms filled the audience, and all the Buddha-fields shook, and all the Buddha-fields in every pore of the Buddha’s skin, and all of that.
-Think of that.
-And you could ask the same thing about Muhammad.
+Did Buddha actually manifest as Heruka or Kalachakra, and from each of the faces, teach a different class of tantra, and at the same time appear on Vulture’s Peak and teach the Prajnaparamita Sutras?
+Did hundreds of zillions of gods and beings from different realms fill the audience, and all the Buddha-fields shook, and all the Buddha-fields in every pore of the Buddha’s skin, and all of that?
+Think about that.
+We could ask the same thing about Muhammad.

 Did he talk about any virgins?

 I doubt that also.
-So, again, this gets into a whole discussion of what texts are authentic and so on, and what did these people actually say, and were they written down accurately or transmitted accurately.
-These are very difficult questions; very difficult.
-So in the end, again, we come down to His Holiness’s criterion: if this set of beliefs and practices makes you a kinder person, more compassionate person, it’s a good religion.
-What else can you say?
+Again, this gets into a whole discussion of what texts are authentic and so on, and what did these people actually say, and were they written down accurately or transmitted accurately.
+These are very difficult questions, very difficult.
+In the end, again, we come down to His Holiness’s criterion: If this set of beliefs and practices makes us a kinder person, a more compassionate person, it’s a good religion.
+What else can we say?
 It’s hard to prove anything in this area.

 Speaking on a philosophical level, is there any way of reconciling the Buddhist approach of voidness and everybody being able to become a Buddha, for example, and the Islamic sense of duality between God being totally transcendent and we being dual, separate from God?

-Well, again, it depends on which Islamic theory you want to follow.
+Again, it depends on which Islamic theory we want to follow.
 There’s one in terms of – it’s called fanaa in Arabic – of surrender and annihilation into Allah.
-Do you actually become Allah?
-Do you become God?
-Well, that was a heretical view that you find in some Sufis, but mainstream Islam rejects it very strongly.
+Do we actually become Allah?
+Do we become God?
+Well, that was a heretical view that we find in some Sufis, but mainstream Islam rejects it very strongly.
 There still was the individuality.

-There are many, many Buddhas.
-They all have the same understanding, the same omniscient mind, but they’re not identical.
+However, if we look in terms of Buddhas, although there are many, many Buddhas, they all have the same understanding, the same omniscient mind, but they’re not identical.
 They retain their individuality.
-So, again, what do you mean by nondual?
-It doesn’t mean that everything is one big soup; an undifferentiated soup.
-And when you say God is One, whether you say it in a Muslim or any of the Biblical senses – God is One; there’s only one God – well, what does that mean?
-Again, does it mean there’s only one God?
-God is One.
-What does it mean?
-And, again, you can have many, many, different philosophical views of that, just as you can have many views in terms of voidness.
+Again, what do we mean by nondual?
+It doesn’t mean that everything is one big soup, an undifferentiated soup.
+When we say God is One, whether we say it in a Muslim or any of the Biblical senses – God is One; there’s only one God – well, what does that mean?
+Again, we can have many, many, different philosophical views of that, just as we can have many views in terms of voidness.

 When did ethics arise in people?

 Buddhism has a nice answer for that.
-It says, speaking of the – this is in abhidharma – the evolution of a world system, it says that in the beginning everybody lived – let’s see if I get it correctly – well, first of all, they didn’t have gross bodies.
-And then the bodies became a little bit gross.
+It says, speaking in abhidharma about the evolution of a world system, it says that in the beginning everybody, first of all, didn’t have gross bodies, and then the bodies became a little bit gross.
 There was some general nectar (or something like that) around that they could just eat; it was free for everybody, not owned by anybody.
-But then people became a little bit more greedy and they wanted to get more and so, eating this stuff, their bodies became a little bit heavier; more coarse.
-And, because of that, they developed sexual organs.
-And then, because of that, desire arose for the opposite sex.
-And then they started to build houses in order to be able to have sex in private.
-And then they wanted to have things that belonged to them, so they started hoarding more and more food, and building walls and fields, and things like that.
-And it was at that point that they needed to have a king to impose ethical laws, so that you had law and order so that the people could live together with each other.
-So this is the Buddhist explanation of how ethics came about.
+Then, people became a little bit more greedy, and they wanted to get more, and so, eating this stuff, their bodies became a little bit heavier, more coarse.
+Because of that, they developed sexual organs, and then, because of that, desire arose for the opposite sex.
+Then, they started to build houses in order to have sex in private, and then, they wanted to have things that belonged to them, so they started hoarding more and more food, and building walls and fields, and things like that.
+It was at that point that they needed to have a king to impose ethical laws so that you had law and order and the people could live together with each other.
+This is the Buddhist explanation of how ethics came about.

 Where does compassion come from?
 When did it arise?
 Was it always there?

 His Holiness answers that very nicely.
-He says it’s part of biology – in terms of mother taking care of the baby.
+He says it’s part of biology, in terms of a mother taking care of the baby.

 There was tremendous emphasis on science among, particularly, the Abbasid Caliphate in Baghdad much earlier than in the West.
 We’re talking about the end of the eighth, beginning of the ninth century.
-And you had, what are they called? – the Falsafa sect or something like that.
+We had, what are they called?
+The Falsafa sect or something like that.
 There was a sect in Islam that put a great emphasis on science and philosophy.
 They were particularly advanced in mathematics.
 Algebra, after all, is an Arabic word: al-jabr.
 Astronomy was very well advanced, medicine as well.

 For the Age of Enlightenment, enlightenment meant secularization.

 It doesn’t have the same meaning as in Buddhism.
 Enlightenment is a very difficult word.
-Because in America you can say that – I mean, enlightened really just means modern, you know: President Reagan had an enlightened view of economics, they say.
-So that doesn’t mean that he was a Buddha; it just meant a very modern, more (supposedly) scientific, rational view.
+Because in America, we can say that… I mean, enlightened really just means modern, you know, President Reagan had an enlightened view of economics, they say.
+That doesn’t mean that he was a Buddha; it just meant a very modern, more (supposedly) scientific, rational view.
 So, enlightened?
-Now you get into the big problem of how do you translate any of these terms.
-Enlightenment is not the greatest translation for what they’re talking about in Buddhism.
-But what are you going to call it?
+Now, we get into the big problem of how do we translate any of these terms.
+Enlightenment is not the greatest translation for what they’re talking about in Buddhism, but what are we going to call it?
 It’s difficult.
 Nirvana?
 Well, nirvana is liberation or enlightenment.
-It’s a term that’s used for both.
-And these are differentiated in Buddhism, so we need different terms.
+It’s a term that’s used for both, and these are differentiated in Buddhism, so we need different terms.

-So, leaving aside the use of the term "enlightenment," science certainly was very, very much in Islam.
-And in Buddhism you had the study (you had this in Hinduism as well) of the so-called basic sciences, and this included medicine and astrology/astronomy and arts – music, dance, and grammar, composition, meter – these sorts of things.
-So none of these systems were against the level of science that they had in those days.
+Leaving aside the use of the term “enlightenment,” science certainly was very, very much in Islam.
+In Buddhism, we had the study (we had this in Hinduism as well) of the so-called basic sciences, and this included medicine and astrology/astronomy and arts, and music, dance, grammar, composition, meter, these sorts of things.
+None of these systems were against the level of science that they had in those days.